EricPell/GASSPY/README.txt

     fluv_shape.py - Shape of non-ionizing, UV light responsible for H2 destruction. (units) flih_shape.py - Shape of H-ionizing radiation from 13.6 to 15.2eV (units)
     fli2_shape.py - Shape of ionizing spectrum above 15.2eV (units)

+get_continuum.py:

+get_line_profiles.py:

+TO DO:
+1. Create test case of recreating an existing cloudy model by zone by zone.
+2. Re use existing models.
+If nothing else, just read in existing database, check for existence of model, if not, append.
+2.1 Resorting is always an option later if it's necessary.